-[Webinar] Why every self-insured employer needs fraud protection
+[Changemakers] Why every self-insured employer needs fraud protection ft.
+WellRithms

 Despite new hospital fair-pricing regulations, fraudulent and wasteful medical billing is still overwhelming self-insured employers and their employees.
 In our first Flume Healthcare Changemakers webinar, we spoke with two experts from Wellrithms, a firm that specializes in detecting and eliminating erroneous and abusive billing practices.

 When insurers and self-insured employers create their health plan, building in fraud and abuse protection is imperative.